-Where a MASH referral is received about a child who is home educated, relevant information will be sent to the allocated Attendance & EHE Advisory officer so that they are aware of the current family situation and evaluate if this affects education.
-This may result in the officer checking in with the family or bringing forward a suitability check where there is reasonable doubt about the education received.
+Where a MASH referral is received about a child who is home educated, relevant information will be sent to the EHE team so that they are aware of the current family situation and evaluate if this affects education.
+This may result in the officer checking in with the family.

 The DfE's guidance clearly states that a situation where a child is not receiving suitable full-time education requires local authorities to take action under education law.
 This was described in the previous section in respect of the LA's responsibilities.
 Unsuitable or inadequate education can lead to the impairment of a child's intellectual, social or behavioural development.
 This has the potential for Solihull MBC to take action, drawing on its safeguarding duties and powers (as outlined in the paragraphs above).
-These powers may include the LA insisting on seeing children in order to enquire about their welfare where there are grounds for concern (under sections 17 and 47 of the Childrens Act 1989).
+These powers may include the LA insisting on seeing children to enquire about their welfare where there are grounds for concern (under sections 17 and 47 of the Childrens Act 1989).